 Wooden door locks

-If your wooden door requires a mortice lock then these can start at around £45, you will have to add this to the labour cost that your locksmith charges.
+If your wooden door requires a mortice lock then these can start at around £45, you will have to add this to the labour cost that your Locksmith charges.
 British Standard locks are slightly more expensive but most likely to be insurance compliant, 3 lever is cheaper than a 5 lever mortice lock but a 3 leaver mortice lock is only really suitable for internal doors.

 - How many doors you have in your property that you would like the locks changed on

 - How many windows will require locks replacing

 - The time it takes for replacement of all the locks on your property

-You may find yourself in need of an ‘emergency’ locksmith if you lock your keys in your house, have been burgled, or the key breaks in the lock.
-The locksmith prices we quote here are a rough estimate to what you might pay.
-The total cost of an emergency locksmith will be dependent on the nature of the emergency, the type of lock and why you need your locks replaced, as well as the area you live in and the time it will take to resolve the issue.
+You may find yourself in need of an ‘emergency’ Locksmith if you lock your keys in your house, have been burgled, or the key breaks in the lock.
+The Locksmith prices we quote here are a rough estimate to what you might pay.
+The total cost of an emergency Locksmith will be dependent on the nature of the emergency, the type of lock and why you need your locks replaced, as well as the area you live in and the time it will take to resolve the issue.

-Here at Keytek® we are proud to be able to offer a 30 minute response time, other emergency locksmiths should be able to offer a similar time frame.
+Here at Keytek® we are proud to be able to offer a 30 minute response time, other emergency Locksmiths should be able to offer a similar time frame.
 However as you are engaging an ‘emergency service’ you can expect to pay a little more for such a quick response, this however is not the case at Keytek®, we charge the same whether we are with you in 30 minutes or a time of your choice.